 The command above locks the shell until the full workflow has completed (we will see in a moment how to avoid this).
 While the calculation is running, you can use (in a different shell) the command verdi work list to show ongoing and finished workfunctions.
 You can "grep" for the <pk> you are interested in.
-Additionally, you can use the command verdi work tree <pk> to show the tree of the sub-workfunctions called by the root workfunction with a given <pk>.
+Additionally, you can use the command verdi work status <pk> to show the tree of the sub-workfunctions called by the root workfunction with a given <pk>.

-Wait for the calculation to finish, then call the function plot\eos(<pk>) that we provided in the file common\wf.py to plot the equation of state and fit it with a Birch-Murnaghan equation.
+Wait for the calculation to finish, then call the function plot_eos(<pk>) that we provided in the file common_wf.py to plot the equation of state and fit it with a Birch-Murnaghan equation.

-6.4 Run asynchronous functions
+6.4 Run multiple calculations

 You should have noticed that the calculations for different lattice parameters are executed serially, although they might perfectly be executed in parallel because their inputs and outputs are not connected in any way.
 In the language of workflows, these calculations are executed in a synchronous (or blocking) way, whereas we would like to have them running asynchronously (i.e., in a non-blocking way, to run them in parallel).
-One way to achieve this is to use the async function.
-Make a copy of the script simple\sync\workflow.py that we worked on in the previous section and name it simple\async\workflow.py.
+One way to achieve this to submit the calculation to the daemon using the submit function.
+Make a copy of the script simple_sync_workflow.py that we worked on in the previous section and name it simple_submit_workflow.py.
 To make the new script work asynchronously, simply change the following subset of lines:

 '''

-from aiida.work.run import run
+from aiida.work import run

-[...]

 for label, factor in zip(labels, scale_facs):

-[...]

-result = run(JobCalc,inputs)
+result = run(PwCalculation, inputs)

 calcs[label] = get_info(result)

 [...]

 eos = []

 for label in labels:

 eos.append(calcs[label])

+replacing them with

+from aiida.work import submit

+from time import sleep

+[\ldots]

+for label, factor in zip(labels, scale_facs):

+calcs[label] = submit(PwCalculation, inputs)

+[...]

+Wait for the calculations to finish

 '''